-1. Adjusted EBITDA and Adjusted net income/(loss) Before Amortization are not measurements of the Company's financial performance under US GAAP and should not be considered as an alternative to net income/(loss), operating income/(loss) or any other performance measures derived in accordance with US GAAP or as an alternative to US GAAP cash flow from operating activities as a measure of profitability or liquidity.
+Notes: 1.
+Adjusted EBITDA and Adjusted net income/(loss) Before Amortization are not measurements of the Company's financial performance under US GAAP and should not be considered as an alternative to net income/(loss), operating income/(loss) or any other performance measures derived in accordance with US GAAP or as an alternative to US GAAP cash flow from operating activities as a measure of profitability or liquidity.
 Adjusted EBITDA and Adjusted Net Income/(loss) Before Amortization are presented herein because management believes they are useful analytical tools for measuring the profitability and cash generation of the business.
 Adjusted EBITDA is also used to determine pricing and covenant compliance under the Company's credit facility and as a measurement for calculation of management incentive compensation.
 The Company understands that although Adjusted EBITDA is frequently used by securities analysts, lenders and others in their evaluation of companies, its calculation of Adjusted EBITDA may not be comparable to other similarly titled measures reported by other companies.

-2. Adjusted EBITDA as used herein is a calculation of its net income/(loss) plus tax provision/(benefit), interest expense, interest income, foreign exchange gain/(loss), other expense, depreciation, amortization, and share based compensation.
+2. Adjusted EBITDA as used herein is a calculation of its net income/(loss) plus tax provision/(benefit), interest expense, interest income, foreign exchange gain/(loss), other expense, depreciation, amortization, and stock based compensation.
 3. Adjusted Net Income/(loss) Before Amortization as used herein is a calculation of Net Income/(loss) plus Amortization of Intangibles.
+4. The Company uses non-US GAAP financial measures in order to provide supplemental information regarding the Company's operating performance.
+The non-US GAAP financial measures presented herein should not be considered in isolation from, or as a substitute to, financial measures calculated in accordance with US GAAP.
+Investors are cautioned that there are inherent limitations associated with the use of each non-US GAAP financial measure.
+In particular, non-US GAAP financial measures are not based on a comprehensive set of accounting rules or principles, and many of the adjustments to the US GAAP financial measures reflect the exclusion of items that may have a material effect on the Company's financial results calculated in accordance with US GAAP.

+Net Income/(loss) to Adjusted EBITDA Reconciliation and Adjusted Net Income/(loss) Before Amortization Reconciliation